RickSteadX/IntelReport/implementation_summary.md

-# Excel Parser Horizontal Range Support Fix
+# Excel Parser Horizontal Range Support Implementation

 ## Overview
-This repository contains a fix for an issue in the Excel parser where horizontally placed ranges would cause data conflicts.
+This implementation fixes an issue in the Excel parser where horizontally placed ranges would cause data conflicts.
 The parser was fetching entire rows, which caused data from multiple ranges to be mixed when they were placed side by side.

 ## Problem Description
 When two ranges were placed horizontally in Excel (side by side), the original parser would fetch entire rows, causing incorrect parsing results.
 For example:
 - Log from parseNameValuePairs(): `['ОС РОВ', 7, empty, 'Склади', 0]`
 - This shows data from two different systems being mixed in a single row

-## Solution
+## Solution Implemented
-The solution involves implementing a new parsing approach that:

-1. Only extracts data from specified columns within ranges
-2. Respects column boundaries instead of fetching entire rows
-3. Properly handles both strike systems (2 value columns) and recon systems (1 value column)
-4. Works correctly with various range layouts including horizontal placement

-## Key Changes

 ### 1. New `parseNameValuePairs` Function
-A new function was added to `src/utils/excelParser.ts` that properly handles column layouts:
+Created a new function that properly handles column layouts:
 - Takes a range specification (e.g., "A1:C30")
 - Extracts data only from specified columns within that range
 - Respects column boundaries instead of fetching entire rows